tjgray94/BankAppUI/README.md

 # BankAppUI
-BankApp is a React-based user interface for managing banking functionalities, such as creating accounts, logging in, viewing account balances, and performing various transactions like deposits, withdrawals, and fund transfers.
+BankApp is a React-based user interface for managing banking functionalities, such as creating accounts, logging in, viewing account balances, performing various transactions like deposits, withdrawals, and fund transfers.
+BankApp also has transaction logging to keep track of bank interactions.
 This project is developed with user experience in mind, ensuring smooth and responsive interactions.

 ### Features
 - **Account Creation**: Users can register by filling in their information and selecting account types.